AntonC9018/Hopper_University_Paper/paper.md

 So, the C# version was initially done solely in console.
 At the time, I did not even know how to write automated tests or rather had not bothered to learn how to do it.
 The tests were manual and based on inspection.
-I had a script that would print out a bunch of information of how objects interacted in the game and I would skim throught that to see if a feature worked as expected.
+I had a script that would print out a bunch of information of how objects interacted in the game and I would skim through that to see if a feature worked as expected.

 For this starter C# version I basically recoded all of the Lua code in C# and also enhanced some of the ideas.
 The code became more robust, but not robust enough.

 There were a lot of maintenance issues that I had that slowed down programming and made it annoying.
 In short, I used factories to build out my entity types as well as builder classes for their initial chains.
-Thing is, with factories, you have this tight coupling of the factory and the class it builds.
+Thing is, with factories, you have this tight coupling of the factory and the entity type it builds.
 So when I changed the entity, I had to go back and change the factory too.
 When I changed how the chain functions, I had to go back and see if the builder works right.

 I had the concept of *tinkers* and *retouchers* (both made-up terms) which both existed just to help to add (remove) handlers to (from) chains.
 The sole difference between them is that retouchers are used for entity *types* (on factories) while tinkers are used for entity *instances*.
-They do the same thing, while only being different in the container they target.
+They do the same thing, while only being different in which container they target.
 The fact that they do the same thing means code duplication and maintenance issues.
 However, since they do the same thing, there is no point in telling them apart.